 These meetings provide excellent networking opportunities and, if you arrive early, you can take advantage of the buffet whilst networking.
 The meetings are helpful also in regard to Continuing Professional Development (CPD).

-This years spring school is all about IT Service Management and the ITIL framework.
+This years autumn school is "Agile Everywhere" This picks up the spread of agile from software development to other areas and the impact this is having.
 The talks will be held University of Bristol , Room 1.11A, Merchant Venturers Building in the centre of Bristol.

 Costs for delegates: (Inclusive of VAT)

 To register go to BCS registration website for Members and Non-Members.

 We realise that our members interact in different ways, and we want to help facilitate this.
 That is why we created the Linkedin Group for branch members.
 But there are many members that are not part of that and don't want to be.
 So we have also created a facebook group.
 We hope this will be of use to members.

 There is a Bristol branch Twitter account.
 Follow this account for information on new talks that we are scheduling and reminders about talks as they come up.

 Apart from networking at meetings, there is also the BCS Recruit website.
 This not only contains a comprehensive list of vacancies, but also advice on job hunting, CVs, interviewing, and career development in the IT industry.

 If you are not a member of the BCS and would like to receive information on events please add your email to our list server.
 Members of the BCS who have specified Bristol as one of their associated branches will be automatically included in email messages sent through the official BCS channels.

 Subscribe to BCS Bristol